 Observational studies of behavior of zoo animals to expand basic knowledge of animal behavior, conservation of endangered species, and research methodology with discussions and tours focusing on zoo philosophy and operations.
 Offered in cooperation with Woodland Park Zoo.
-Prerequisite: either 2.0 in BIOL 180, 3.5 in PSYCH 200, or 2.0 in PSYCH 300.
+Prerequisite: either minimum 2.0 grade in BIOL 180, 3.5 in PSYCH 200, or 2.0 in PSYCH 300.

 You will learn to design and conduct a research study on a zoo species.
 Each research study is based on approximately 30 hours of observational data outside of class time.
 We will discuss appropriate data collection methods, research design and technology for behavioral studies and there will be readings, guest lectures and assignments related to these topics.
 Additionally, the history of zoos, the role of zoos in conservation, and housing and enrichment for zoo animal species will be presented through readings, lecture, tours and guest speakers.
 In addition to Woodland Park Zoological Gardens, you can also do a research project at the Seattle Aquarium, Northwest Trek, and the Point Defiance Zoo and Aquarium.
 Discuss these options with the instructor.

 Psychology 419 is scheduled as a two day per week course.
 For the first few weeks of the quarter, there will be lectures or other planned activities.
 For the rest of the quarter, there will be occasional lectures or planned activities, but some of your time will be spent working on your project, doing outside research, or meeting with the instructor regarding your proposal, results or poster presentation.

 It is highly recommended that you have taken a course in Comparative Animal Behavior or Behavioral Ecology.
 It is important to understand and be familiar with current theories in animal behavior and behavioral ecology in order to write a research proposal and final poster presentation for the class.